-Top 7 reasons people choose to cold cap to save their hair on chemo
+Top 7 reasons why people cold cap to save their hair on chemo

 Receiving a cancer diagnosis is always an unwelcome shock.
 For most people, the instant emotional response is fear of their own mortality.
 But as the first shock waves subside, thoughts turn to the treatment regimen and its unavoidable side effects.
 The most evident and dramatic of which is loss of hair.

 Penguin Cold Caps has helped thousands of people save their hair from chemo for over 20 years.
 We always ask our patients why they want to save their hair, and you may be surprised to hear that it’s not only about looking good – in fact, that’s usually way down the list.

 The real reasons people choose to cold cap are far more complex than just a desire to maintain their appearance.
 Here are the top seven most common reasons why people choose to cold cap with Penguin to save their hair:

 Many of our patients have young children.
 They want to avoid any outward signs that they’re sick so as not to scare them.

 Erin was just 31 years old with two very young children when she underwent chemo.

 She said, “My children are so young – I didn’t want cancer to be this big scary change for them.
 I wanted to stay looking like their Mama, and saving my hair was one way I could keep their lives as normal as possible.”